verhas/jamal/README.md

 In this sample, the built-in macro `define` is used to define a so-called user-defined macro `fruit`.
 This macro has three arguments named `color`, `actualSize`, and `name`.
-When the user-defined macro is used these arguments are replaced with the actual values.
+When the user-defined macro is in use, the actual values replace these arguments.

-Note that in this example the macros open with the `{` character and close with the `}` character.
+Note that the macros open with the `{` character and close with the `}` character in this example.
-This is not hardwired in Jamal and there is not even a suggested default for that.
+These are not hardwired in Jamal and there is not even a suggested default for that.
 The embedding application has to define the opening string and the closing string.
-For example the embedding Java::Geci application uses `{{` and `}}` as macro open and macro close strings.
+For example, the embedding Java::Geci application uses `{{` and `}}` as macro open and macro close strings.
-It does it because in the Java source code the `{` and `}` characters are frequently used.
+It does it because the `{` and `}` characters frequently appear in the Java source code.
 On the other hand, Java code rarely uses the double `{{` or `}}` format.
 In this documentation, we use the `{` and `}` strings.
 However, you have to be aware that this is NOT enforced.
 This is not even a recommendation or a convention.
-The macro opening and closing string can be specified as the program parameter and can also be changed inside the Jamal source.
+You can specify the macro opening and closing string as the program parameter, and the Jamal source code can also change it.
-In the Jamal source you can change them using the built-in `sep` macro (see later).
+You can change them using the built-in `sep` macro (see later) in the Jamal source.

-When the macros are used the parameters are separated using the first non-space character following the name of the macro.
+The parameters are separated using the first non-space character following the macro's name in the macro use.
 Thus, you can write

 ```jam